 The measurements for the side stretchers were established using two 6mm (1/4 “) dowels, held side-by-side, with one end of each dowel touching the bottom of the mortises and a pencil mark made on one of the dowels alongside the free end of its neighbour.
-About 6mm (1/4”) is added to this measurement to ensure the stretchers stretch the legs apart slightly, keeping the whole structure taut.
+A goodly amount is added to this measurement to ensure the stretchers stretch the legs apart slightly, keeping the whole structure taut.

 The side stretchers were turned to shape, parted off at the predetermined length and fitted to the legs.

 The legs were again fitted to the seat and the mortises for the centre stretcher were bored into the side stretchers.
 The centre stretcher was similarly measured and turned.